 There are two ways you can make great use of the Apprenticeship Patterns:

-- On a personal level: take control on your own growth, check the matrix, see where you are at the moment in your journey towards mastery.
-Use the tools, do the actions, iterate.
+- First, on a personal level: take control of your growth, check the matrix, and see where you are in your journey towards mastery.
+Then, use the tools, do the actions, and iterate.
 I do a review every other month at least, whenever I am blocked into my learning and growth, and use any of the tools that fit my craft journey needs to push myself further.

-- On a team level: the Apprenticeship Patterns are to be used by individuals to master their growth journey but it is a wonderful coaching tool at the same time.
+- On a team level: the Apprenticeship Patterns are to be used by individuals to master their growth journey, but it is a wonderful coaching tool at the same time.
 Our devs have Apprenticeship Patterns as mandatory reading during induction.
-We value developers that see software development as a craft and want to continuously grow their skills towards mastery.
-We – Agile Coaches – guide them through their journey: we work with each dev to see where they are, help them set the next objective for themselves and review their objectives and growth with them (on a monthly basis). it’s pretty much your regular performance coaching with Apprenticeship Patterns as a conversation starter.
+We value developers who see software development as a craft and want to grow their skills towards mastery continuously.
+Leaders and coaches guide them through their journey: we work with each dev to see where they are, help them set the next objective for themselves and review their goals and growth with them (monthly).
+Then, the regular performance coaching is guided by Apprenticeship Patterns on the established cadence.

-I can’t recommend this book and doing the exercised it suggest highly enough.
-Go grab a copy of it now, it’s the first step on your journey to becoming a master of your craft.
+I can’t recommend this book highly enough.
+So grab a copy of it now; it’s the first step to becoming a master of your craft.